CostiaB/SINDy_example/README.md

 Use regression: We apply regularized linear regression Lasso/Ridge with one step or we can perform sequential thresholding least squares [1].

-Once we discover the underlying dynamical equations, it will be a lot easier to forecast becomes.
+Once we discover the underlying dynamical equations, it will be a lot easier to forecast.

 Next moves: